 The answer is yes, but only with the right route.
 Okinawa is not like Tokyo, Kyoto, or Osaka, where trains can take you almost everywhere.
 On Okinawa’s main island, public transport works well in Naha, becomes manageable for a few major day trips, and becomes much harder if you want remote beaches, hidden cafes, or spontaneous stops along the coast.

 This guide shows a realistic way to enjoy Okinawa without renting a car, including where to stay, how to use buses and ferries, and how to plan a 3-day itinerary around Naha, the Kerama Islands, and Churaumi Aquarium.
+For a more compact route, you can also compare this with my Okinawa 3-day no-car itinerary.

 Can You Visit Okinawa Without a Car?